Vyral/base-template/_posts/2021-01-13-what-does-2021-have-in-store-for-our-market.md

 <center><em>The future of our market looks good in 2021.</em></center>

 <br>2021 is upon us, and it’s an exciting time for the real estate market.
 Although the economy took several unexpected turns in 2020, the housing market remained on solid ground.
-There’s a lot of buzz out there about the uncertainty of our economy and housing market, but a lot of that is based on what I call “unformed noise.”
+There’s a lot of buzz out there about the uncertainty of our economy and housing market, but a lot of that is based on what I call “uninformed noise.”

 **In addressing the strength of our housing market in 2021, there are several key factors we need to keep an eye on moving forward**.
 The first is the fact that inventory is low.
 Second, homeownership is in high demand due to mortgage rates being as low as 3% (in many cases, even lower).